Shohei Ohtani: Hokkaido Nippon-Ham Fighters (2013–2017)

+2013: Rookie season, NPB All-Star

 Ohtani made his debut at age 18 in the Fighters' season-opening game on March 29, 2013, playing as a right fielder.
-He was selected for a Pacific League roster spot for the 2013 All-Star Game.
+He was selected for a Pacific League roster spot for the 2013 All-star game.
 As a pitcher, he finished the season with a 3–0 record in 11 starts.
-Ohtani was used as a rookie in both the outfield (leading the Fighters with 51 games in right) and as a pitcher.
-He was the second Nippon Pro Baseball rookie drafted out of high school the previous year to be used as both a pitcher and position player, following Kikuo Tokunaga in 1951; Ohtani was the first to start in both roles.
-He was the first NPB pitcher since Takao Kajimoto in 1963 to bat 3rd, 4th or 5th and the first rookie hurler to do so since Junzo Sekine in 1950.
-He was the second player, following Osamu Takechi (also 1950), to start a game at pitcher, bat in the heart of the order (3rd through 5th) and get a hit and a run batted in (RBI) in that game.
+As a rookie Ohtani was used in both the outfield (leading the Fighters with 51 games in right) and as a pitcher.
+He was the second Nippon Pro Baseball (NPB) rookie drafted out of high school the previous year to be used as both a pitcher and position player, following Kikuo Tokunaga in 1951; Ohtani was the first to start in both roles.
+He was the first NPB pitcher since Takao Kajimoto in 1963 to bat 3rd, 4th, or 5th and the first rookie hurler to do so since Junzo Sekine in 1950.
+He was the second player, following Osamu Takechi (also 1950), to start a game as a pitcher, bat in the heart of the order (3rd through 5th), and get a hit and a run batted in (RBI) in that game.
 He missed time during the year with a right ankle sprain and right cheekbone fracture.

 For the season, he was 3–0 with a 4.23 ERA, 33 walks, and 46 strikeouts in 61 2/3 innings. and hit .238/.284/.376 in 204 plate appearances.
-He had seven outfield assists to one error.
-His 8 hit batsmen tied Manabu Mima, Tadashi Settsu, Hideaki Wakui and Ryoma Nogami for 5th in the 2013 Pacific League.
-Ohtani received 4 of the 233 votes for the 2013 Nippon Professional Baseball Rookie of the Year Award (Pacific League), tying Tatsuya Sato for a distant second behind Takahiro Norimoto.
-During his five-year tenure with the Fighters, Ohtani opted to live in the team's provided dormitories, while his parents oversaw his personal finances.
+He had seven outfield assists and one error.
+His 8 hit batsmen tied Manabu Mima, Tadashi Settsu, Hideaki Wakui and Ryoma Nogami for fifth in the Pacific League.
+Ohtani received 4 of the 233 votes for the Nippon Professional Baseball Rookie of the Year Award (Pacific League), tying Tatsuya Sato for a distant second behind Takahiro Norimoto.
+During his five-year tenure with the Fighters, Ohtani opted to live in the team's provided dormitories, while his parents oversaw his finances.